 Responsibility for any changes of convenors rests with the committee and not with the National Body (or liaison organization).

 The convenor may be supported by a secretariat, as needed.

-In JTC 1, the nomination of the working group secretary shall be confirmed by his/her National Body.
+The nomination of the working group secretary shall be confirmed by his/her National Body.